MicrosoftDocs/customer-insights/ci-docs/customer-insights-dataverse.md

 ## Prerequisites

 - Customer Insights and Dataverse environments must be hosted in the same region.
-- Global administrator role in the Dataverse environment.
+- A global administrator role in the Dataverse environment.
 Verify if this [Dataverse environment is associated](/power-platform/admin/control-user-access#associate-a-security-group-with-a-dataverse-environment) to certain security groups and make sure you're added to those security groups.
 - No other Customer Insights environment is already associated with the Dataverse environment you want to connect.
 Learn how to [remove an existing connection to a Dataverse environment](#remove-an-existing-connection-to-a-dataverse-environment).
-- A Microsoft Dataverse environment can only connect to a single storage account.
-It applies only if you configure the environment to [use your Azure Data Lake Storage](own-data-lake-storage.md).
+- A Microsoft Dataverse environment can only connect to a single storage account if you configure the environment to [use your Azure Data Lake Storage](own-data-lake-storage.md).

 ## Dataverse storage capacity entitlement